sfiera/mactech/displays.rst

 * E=0 if grounding sense 0 would pull sense 2 low
 * F=0 if grounding sense 0 would pull sense 1 low

+(note that there are 29 possible Type-7 sense codes, not 64, and most are unassigned)

 .. list-table::
    :widths: auto
    :header-rows: 1